NewAtlas28/Network-Optimization-Calculus/README.md

 - **Transition Dynamics**: Relationships evolve probabilistically & deterministically.
 - **Autonomy**: Emerges recursively as the system’s own feedback loop of adaptation.
 - **Cooperation with Natural Laws**: Defined by how much realized value dominates latent value.

+---

+My work is a seed—small in form, but immense in potential.
+Inside it lies the challenge to reveal principles that could reshape how we understand complexity itself.
+By uniting autonomy, cooperation, and emergent order under one generative calculus, it invites researchers to push beyond existing models and explore the next frontier of science.